jakubfi/ictester/doc/protocol.md

 ## Run Test

 Run the uploaded test.
 Requires test to be set and vectors to be uploaded (if required by the test).
-Note that if `DUT_CONNECT` command has not been sent, `CMD_TEST_RUN` will first connect the DUT.
 If the test fails, DUT is immediately disconnected.

 ### Command format